Busemann functions and uniformization of Gromov hyperbolic spaces: Uniformization and quasihyperbolization

-We start with some preparations.
-Let $X$ be a proper geodesic $\delta$-hyperbolic space which is roughly starlike with respect to some point at the boundary of infinity, and let $[X]$ be all proper geodesic Gromov hyperbolic spaces which are roughly quasi-isometrically equivalent to $X$ and roughly starlike with respect to the points at their boundaries of infinity.
-Similarly, we denote by $\Omega$ an unbounded locally compact uniform space and by $[\Omega]$ all unbounded locally compact uniform spaces which are quasi-similarly equivalent to $\Omega$.
+\textbf{Outline of the proof.} Let $X$ be a proper geodesic Gromov hyperbolic space which is roughly starlike with respect to a point on the Gromov boundary, and let $[X]$ be the set of all proper geodesic Gromov hyperbolic spaces which are bilipschitz to $X$ and roughly starlike with respect to points on their Gromov boundaries.
+Similarly, let $\Omega$ be an unbounded locally compact uniform space and $[\Omega]$ the set of all locally compact unbounded uniform spaces which are quasisimilar to $\Omega$.